fantaevroman/glaaby/README.md

 #How to use:

-1. run magic interactive mode:
+1. run glaaby interactive mode:
 > *glaaby*

-2. write script you want to magic to perform, use TAB!
+2. write script you want to glaaby to perform, use TAB!
 For auto completion!
-Remember magic's power is autocompletion you'll spend a feww seconds for this script.
+Remember glaaby's power is autocompletion you'll spend a feww seconds for this script.
 You don't need to memorize it.
 ```
 goTo(location:"/tmp") =>